 Image: Antonio Della Rocca

-The Fururist painting style evolved and diversified, with many artists employing a Cubist style, while others adhered to a Divisionist, Impressionist aesthetic.
+The Futurist painting style evolved and diversified, with many artists employing a Cubist style, while others adhered to a Divisionist, Impressionist aesthetic.
 Futurists branched out into other art forms and means of communication such as sculpture and theatre.

 Image: Parole in Liberta